 Here are some ways to use tea tree oil for scalp psoriasis.

-Use Coconut Oil with Tea Tree Oil for Scalp Psoriaisis
+Use Coconut Oil with Tea Tree Oil for Scalp Psoriasis

 Coconut oil and its lauric Acid act as anti-fungal and anti-microbial agent to prevent infections.
-This aids tea tree oil in relieving scalp psoriaisis.
+This aids tea tree oil in relieving scalp psoriasis.

 - Coconut oil- 2-3 tbsp